Snapshot of Winter at AutoCamp

 Stay in a Cozy Cabin

 Our Cabins at AutoCamp Yosemite and AutoCamp Catskills are a special experience during the winter months.
 Cozy and spacious, they are perfect for a family or friends getaway or just a little more room for the two of you.
-All of our Cabins, Airstreams, and X-Suites are winterized, meaning you’ll always have a warm and toasty suite to come home to after a day of adventuring in the snow.
+All of our Cabins and Airstreams are winterized, meaning you’ll always have a warm and toasty suite to come home to after a day of adventuring in the snow.

 Wake up with Yoga in the Clubhouse